johnhamiltondeveloper/GDD/combat.md

 This is a description of combat and how it works with in this game.

+- [ ] Add what a unit of damage means e.g. what dose "1 damage mean"

 ## Architecture

 Instead of player and AI managing damage directly, damage nodes and damage detectors nodes will manage the interaction.